Thutmose (prince): Career

 Prince Thutmose is best remembered for the limestone sarcophagus of his cat, Ta-miu (she-cat), now in the Cairo Museum.
 The cat sarcophagus of Prince Thutmose conclusively establishes that he was indeed the eldest son of Amenhotep III, since it provides his then current title of 'Crown Prince.'
-Thutmose is also attested by a total of 7 pairs of calcite and pottery vases in the Louvre.
+Thutmose is also attested by a total of seven pairs of calcite and pottery vases in the Louvre in Paris.

+Death

 Prince Thutmose disappears from the public records and appears to have died some time during the third decade of Amenhotep III's kingship, fairly late.
 In his place, his younger brother Amenhotep IV, later known as Akhenaten, succeeded to the throne.